salay/Sensibly/README.md

 Cannot schedule appointments with non-counselors or view client profiles.
 Cannot view anyone's personal profile or therapist's schedule other than your own.

-User Profile with edit functionality
-User Recipe Posts
-Recipe & Reviews Page

-Recipe Page & Form with full CRUD
+Appointments Page has full CRUD
-Nested Reviews & Form with full CRUD
+User can click on a date, make an appointment, view that appointment on the same page, edit the appointment, and delete the apointment

 #### Wins
-Flask auth Worked on Day 2 of this project.
+- Flask auth Worked on Day 2 of this project.
-Making a calendar!
+- Making a calendar!
-404 page was so easy to put in place.
+- 404 page was so easy to put in place.

 #### Challenges
-Making a Calendar.
+- Making a Calendar.
-Edit functionality for appointments.
+- Edit functionality for appointments.
+- Working in Modals.

 ##### Shoutouts